Elbie-em/HTML-CSS-Captone-Project-Tournament-Website/README.md

 ## Getting Started

-**This is a static page and was made using  CSS & HTML, you don't need .**
-**anything to start up this page, is already published in a public repository so you can check the final result.
-For a better understanding of the code read about Bootstrap, <FlexBox,Grid, Media Queries and Floats.**
+**This is a static page and was made using CSS & HTML, you don't need anything complex to start up this page.It is already published in a public repository so you can check the final result by clicking on the live demo.
+You could also clone the repo can open the index.html file in any browser and traverse through the website to see the construct in action.
+For a better understanding of the code read about Box model, FlexBox,Grid, Media Queries and Floats and basic Bootstrap.**

 ## Author